Our Detroit burn injury lawyers represent pedestrian who have suffered injuries while walking over manhole covers in the City of Detroit.

-Despite these repeated incidents of burn injuries, the City of Detroit has done little or nothing to correct the problem.
+There are safety measures that can be taken to prevent these burn injuries, but apparently the company has failed to undertake those measures and the city has failed to enforce them.
 As a result, both residents and visitors to the city have continued to suffer injuries from the hot steam rising through the manhole covers.
 These injuries will continue until proper safety measures are instituted.

 Burn Injury Classifications

 Burn injuries are classified in three tiers: first degree, second degree, and third degree.

 First degree burns usually affect the outer layer of the skin.
 A first degree burn tends to be moist and red in color.
 A burn of this nature is generally resolved within one week.

 A second degree burn is one that penetrates the outer layer of skin and extends to the deeper layer know as the dermis.
 Pressure on a second degree burn tends to produce red blanches.
 The burn is moist and pinkish.
 A superficial second degree burn should heal spontaneously, often within two weeks.
 However, sometimes, a second degree burn can run deeper into the skin.
 A burn of this nature will be dry and whitish in color.
 It will not produce red blanches with the application of pressure.
 A burn of this nature can take three to four weeks on average to heal.
 There is a risk that a deep second degree burn could leave scars.